speer-technologies/aircall/README.md

 The app will have two different components:
 - **Activity Feed** - simple list of calls
 - **Activity Detail** - detail of a call
-- **Archive** - the final user should be able to archive a call.
-The call will no longer be displayed on the Activity Feed.
+- **Archive** - the final user should be able to archive (and unarchive) a call.
+Archived calls will no longer be displayed on the Activity Feed and should have a separate Archived Tab.

 Show us what you can do in 24 hours.
 You will be assessed on the following parameters:
 - Focus on design (Pay attention to the UI/UX and transitions)
 - Best React Practices
 - Code Readability and Maintainability

+## Submission
 After you're done with the assignment, please submit a link to the **GitHub/Bitbucket repository** (make sure it's public) with your code **AND** a deployment link where our recruiters can interact with the live version.
 You can use freely available tools like **Netlify, Vercel, Heroku, etc** to deploy your React application.

+You should email both the links to our recruiters with the subject line **Full Stack Developer Assessment - [Your Name]**

 **Note:** Submissions without a valid repository and deployment link will be removed from any further consideration.